Skip to main content

 Lucy Wolski / Unsplash

 Do not let your baby sit in a cradle, stroller, or car seat too long if they are constipated.
 Movement is key to bowel movements.
 A few “exercises” that you can try to help them poop is to bicycle their legs, moving their legs as if they were riding a bicycle.
-Another movement that you can do with your baby is to have them pretend to “walk” in your lap, where they are upright on your lap and they are moving their legs around.
-Pediatrician Dr. John Bisacco told Romper, “If one sees the baby pushing, bringing the legs up to the belly, and a gentle push of the thighs onto the belly may help get things moving!”
-Doing this can help get the stool moving a bit more in your baby’s intestines, which is exactly what mom and dad want.
+Another movement you can do with your baby is to have them pretend to “walk” in your lap, where they are upright on your lap and moving their legs around.

 A warm bath + massage

-If you know how to give a baby a massage, then this is a great time to give them one.
-Health Visitor with a Bachelor of Science (BSc) in Specialist Community Public Health Nursing, Harriet Gibbs says to try a warm bath first in an article on BabyCentre.
-The warm water may help his or her tummy and maybe loosen things up a little bit.
+The warm water may help his or her tummy by loosening things up a little bit.
 If they have tense tummy muscles, it can also be hard for them to go.
-But more importantly, the bath helps them to relax, which may also help them go.
-Then, it would be a good time to give the baby their massage, focusing mainly on their stomach and body.
+But more importantly, the bath helps them relax, which may also help them go.
+Then, it would be a good time to give the baby a massage, focusing mainly on their stomach and body.

 Petroleum jelly

-Sometimes, a little bit of petroleum jelly around the opening of the anus can help the stool slide out more easily.
-However, most parents have found success in lubricating a rectal thermometer.
-Dr. Danelle Fisher, a pediatrician and vice-chair of pediatrics at Providence Saint John’s Health Center in Santa Monica, California believes in this method.
 Doing so helps to stimulate the muscles used for bowel movements.
-This could help to get a bowel movement going for them as well as they use muscles to bear down which can also help them go poop.
+This could help to get a bowel movement going for them as well as they use muscles to bear down, which can also help them go poop.
 Fisher told Care.com, “With the baby lying down with a diaper underneath, insert the tip of the rectal thermometer into the anus and twirl slowly in a circle.
 Remove the thermometer, and poop should come out within 24 hours.”
 If you are not sure how far to insert the thermometer into the anus, it is best to call your pediatrician’s office, and a nurse can help you out with that question.

 If nothing has worked, then it is time to pay a visit to your child’s pediatrician, who may be able to give you plenty more insight into your baby’s constipation issue.
 They will be able to tell you if you should give your child a certain medication, or they can prescribe something for them.
-Mom and dad just need to stay calm and let the doctor take care of things.
+Mom and Dad just need to stay calm and let the doctor take care of things.

 When it comes to how long a baby should go between poops, the general rule is it should be no more than three days.
 However, many babies are different from each other, and what is normal for one baby may not be normal for another baby.
 One baby may have multiple poops a day, while others may not poop for a day and then poop the next day.
 It’s all about getting acclimated to your baby’s bowel movement schedule.
 These tips may help you to relieve your little one’s constipation and help them feel better.